rook/rook/Documentation/edgefs-cluster-crd.md

   - [storage selection settings](#storage-selection-settings)
   - [storage configuration settings](#storage-configuration-settings)
 - `skipHostPrepare`: By default all nodes selected for EdgeFS deployment will be automatically configured via preparation jobs.
 If this option set to `true` node configuration will be skipped.
+- `trlogProcessingInterval`: Controls for how many seconds cluster would aggregate object modifications prior to processing it by accounting, bucket updates, ISGW Links and notifications components.
+Has to be defined in seconds and must be composite of 60, i.e. 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30.
+Default is 10.
+Recommended range is 2 - 20.
+This is cluster wide setting and cannot be easily changed after cluster is created.
+Any new node added has to reflect exactly the same setting.
+- `trlogKeepDays`: Controls for how many days cluster need to keep transaction log interval batches with version manifest references.
+If you planning to have cluster disconnected from ISGW downlinks for longer period time, consider to increase this value.
+Default is 7.
+This is cluster wide setting and cannot be easily changed after cluster is created.
 #### Node Updates
 Nodes can be added and removed over time by updating the Cluster CRD, for example with `kubectl -n rook-edgefs edit cluster.edgefs.rook.io rook-edgefs`.
 This will bring up your default text editor and allow you to add and remove storage nodes from the cluster.